VNAGY-sec-ViktorijaN/VNAGY-Framework/VNAGY/policies&directives/README.md

 - No commercial deployment
 - No algorithmic extraction

-© VNAGY Labs — All Rights Reserved
+© Viktorija Nađ — All Rights Reserved

 ---